-Dr. Beth Pearson is the director of the Ann Arbor location of Arbor Psychology Group.
-She is a licensed clinical psychologist in Michigan.
-She has over 15 years of clinical experience.
+Dr. Beth Pearson is the director of the Ann Arbor locations of Arbor Psychology Group.
+She is a licensed clinical psychologist in Michigan with over 15 years of clinical experience.
 Dr. Pearson received her Ph.D. from Case Western Reserve University.
 She completed her pre-doctoral internship at the University of Michigan’s Institute for Human Adjustment and her postdoctoral fellowship at the Children’s Health Council in Palo Alto, California.
 Prior to joining Arbor Psychology Group, Dr. Pearson was the director of a successful private practice in California where she worked with children, adolescents, and families and supervised other therapists.

 Dr. Pearson believes that every individual has the capacity to grow & to flourish.
 She views her primary goal as a psychologist as helping others to learn essential skills so that they can develop their resilience and reach their full potential.